transparency-dev/trillian-tessera/cmd/conformance/mysql/README.md

 #### Prerequisites

-You need to have a MySQL database running on port `3306`.
+You need to have a MySQL database configured to run on port `3306`, accepting password auth for `root` with the password set to `root`, and a DB instance called `test_tessera`.

 You can start one using [Docker](https://docs.docker.com/engine/install/).